Destinations Greece Athens

 Monastiraki Square · 7th-floor terrace

-The most direct Acropolis view from a casual rooftop.
-Get there for sunset; one drink, the photograph; move on for dinner.
+The most head-on Acropolis view from a casual rooftop.
+Get there for sunset; one drink, the photograph, then on to dinner.

 €€Acropolis view